colshacol/manbun/README.md

 Inside of your component's source directory, there are only four requirements in order for `manbun` to work properly.

 1. You should have a `.dsconfig.json` file.
-This JSON data is only slightly different than the data you would find in the various configuration elements within a standard Dreamtsoft `Client.html` file.
+This JSON data is only slightly different than the data you would find in the various configuration elements within a standard DS `Client.html` file.
 The main differences, other than the filetype, are as follows:

 - Instead of `className`, you will use the sensible and intuitive alternative: `serverName`.
 The value of `serverName` applies exactly how you would expect it to: It becomes the name of your component's server.